In the Case of Breeanne Buckley Peni, et al v. Daily Harvest, Inc. and

 If you wish to Opt-Out, you must complete and submit an exclusion form no later than July 24, 2024 (35 days after this Notice), sent by mail (postmarked no later than July 24, 2024) to Daily Harvest “Crumbles” Settlement, P.O.
 Box 361930, Hoover, AL 35236-1930.

-Online Opt-Out Form
+Online Opt-Out Form (this link has been disabled)

 C. OBJECT TO THE SETTLEMENT